danog/php-rtc-ssl/README.md

 ## Reporting Issues

 Found a bug?
-Please report it on our [GitHub repository](https://github.com/your-repo-here/issues).
+Please report it on our [issues](https://github.com/php-webrtc/ssl/issues).

 ## License

-MIT License.
+BSD 3-Clause License.
 See [LICENSE](LICENSE) for details.

 ## References